 If a business closes please send the forms back, signed, with a short letter of when the business closed.
 If you need help completing the form, our office will be more than happy to assist with the completion of the form.
 Forms are available on the website to download.
 Forms, once completed, can be faxed, mailed, emailed or brought into our office as long as signature is legible and readable (if emailed).

-Late penalties of 10% will apply if returned after May 31st.
+Late penalties of 10% will apply if returned or postmarked after May 31st.

 About Lonoke County